Why a Custom Sports Mouthguard Matters for Athletes

 Preventive Care

-Sports-related dental injuries are a significant concern for athletes of all ages.
-Contact sports such as AFL, rugby, basketball, hockey, and cricket carry a higher risk of impact to the face and mouth, but dental injuries can occur in almost any physical activity — including sports not typically considered high-risk, such as cycling, skateboarding, or gymnastics.
+Sports-related dental injuries are more common than many people realise.
+Contact sports such as AFL, rugby, basketball, hockey, and cricket carry a higher risk of impact to the face and mouth, but dental injuries can also occur during activities not typically thought of as high-risk — cycling along EastLink Trail, skateboarding at Croydon Skate Park, or playing weekend netball at Dorset Road Recreation Reserve.

 Custom-Fitted vs Store-Bought Mouthguards

-Not all mouthguards offer the same level of protection.
-There are generally three types available:
+Not all mouthguards provide the same level of protection.
+There are generally three types on the market:

 • Stock mouthguards: Pre-formed and ready to wear straight from the packet.
-These come in limited sizes and often fit poorly, which can make breathing and speaking difficult.
-They typically provide the least protection.
+These come in limited sizes, often fit poorly, and can make breathing and speaking difficult.
+They typically offer the least protection because the material is not shaped to individual teeth.

-• Boil-and-bite mouthguards: Softened in hot water and then moulded around the teeth by biting down.
-While they offer a somewhat better fit than stock options, the material can be thin in key areas and the fit may still be imprecise.
+• Boil-and-bite mouthguards: Softened in hot water and then moulded by biting down.
+While they provide a somewhat better fit than stock options, the material can thin out over the biting surface and the shape may still be imprecise — particularly around crowded or unevenly spaced teeth.

-• Custom-fitted mouthguards: Made by a dental professional from an impression or scan of your teeth.
-These are designed to fit your mouth precisely, providing even coverage and a comfortable, secure fit that allows normal breathing and speaking.
+• Custom-fitted mouthguards: Made by a dental professional from an impression or digital scan of your teeth.
+These are designed to match the exact contours of your mouth, providing even material coverage, a secure hold, and a comfortable fit that allows you to breathe and communicate normally during play.

-Research suggests that custom-fitted mouthguards may offer more effective protection than over-the-counter options due to their precise fit and consistent material thickness.
-A mouthguard that fits well is also more likely to be worn consistently, which is essential for it to be effective.
+Research suggests that custom-fitted mouthguards may offer more effective protection than over-the-counter alternatives because of their precise fit and consistent material thickness across the areas that matter most.
+A mouthguard that fits well is also more likely to be worn consistently — and a mouthguard left in the sports bag because it is uncomfortable or loose offers no protection at all.

 Who Should Wear a Mouthguard?

-Dental Australia and various sporting bodies recommend mouthguards for anyone participating in activities where there is a risk of contact to the face.
-This includes both competitive and recreational sport.
-Children and teenagers, whose teeth and jaws are still developing, may particularly benefit from the protection a mouthguard can provide.
+The Australian Dental Association and various sporting bodies recommend mouthguards for anyone participating in activities where there is a risk of contact to the face.
+This applies to both competitive and recreational sport, and to players of all ages.

 • Rugby league and rugby union